coq/coq/doc/sphinx/proof-engine/tactics.rst

      introduced hypothesis.

      .. note::
-        For simple induction on a numeral, use syntax induction (num) (not very interesting anyway).
+        For simple induction on a number, use syntax induction (number) (not very interesting anyway).

    + In case term is a hypothesis :n:`@ident` of the context, and :n:`@ident`